renatocfrancisco/hltb-steam-project/README.md

 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=flat&logo=node.js&logoColor=white)
 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)

-An undefined unfinished project that will help users to deal with their Steam backlog and decide which games to play.
+An undefined unfinished project that would help users to deal with their Steam backlog and decide which games to play.

 ## Requirements

-### For development:
+### For development

 [Node.js](https://nodejs.org/en) and a `.env` file for the [Steam Web API Key](https://steamcommunity.com/dev) and the [Steam ID](https://steamdb.info/calculator/) of your profile